sw-sys/sw-sys/README.md

 ### Hi there 👋

-👷‍♀️ I'm currently coding a website @ www.sheldonkorpet.tk
+<p> 👷‍♀️ I'm currently coding a website @ www.sheldonkorpet.tk
-🌱 I’m currently learning JS to facilitate that ☝
+<p> 🌱 I’m currently learning JS to facilitate that ☝
-👌 I've previously coded in Python, SQL, HTML and CSS 👩‍🏫 I've previously taught children to code in Scratch 👯 I’m looking to collaborate on original projects ideas
+<p> 👌 I've previously coded in Python, SQL, HTML and CSS
+<p> 👩‍🏫 I've previously taught children to code in Scratch
+<p> 👯 I’m looking to collaborate on my own projects ideas